-Step 3: Now we will move to the ‘Filter’ option, on the Menu Bar.
-Click on Filter option to open a dropdown list.
+Step 3: Now, we will move to the ‘Filter’ option on the Menu Bar.
+Click on the Filter option to open a dropdown list.
 There are many types of Filters on this list.
-We will see some of them for a better understanding of Filter Menu.
+We will see some of them for a better understanding of the Filter Menu.

 Step 5: In the Cloud filter, we use two colors, so click on the Color box, which is at the bottom end of the toolbar.